 To successfully prosecute a violation of the aiding or assisting provisions for aiding or assisting another to file a false form, the government must prove beyond a reasonable doubt that;

-- The defendant aided, assisted, procured, counseled, or advised the preparation or presentation of a document,
+- The defendant aided, assisted, procured, counseled, or advised the preparation or presentation

 - The document was false as to a material matter,

 Charges under this provision are most often brought against, accountants, bookkeepers and others (including an entity’s employees) who prepare or assist in the preparation of tax returns.
 However, the statute is not limited solely to the direct preparation of a return, but is much broader in that the statute reaches any intentional conduct that contributes to the presentation of a false document to the IRS.

 Case law in this area provides the following examples: